Rick Monday: American flag incident

+The Los Angeles Police Department identified one of the protesters as 37-year-old William Errol Thomas Jr. Investigators confirmed that Thomas, who was born in Old Town, Maine and raised in Eldon, Missouri, confirmed that he drove from his home in Eldon to Los Angeles alongside his 11-year-old son days before the burning.
+His 11-year-old son, the other protester, was never identified because of his age.
+Thomas explained to the court that his motive was related to his wife's imprisonment at a Missouri mental health facility and attempted to take revenge.
+Thomas pleaded guilty to a single trespassing charge, and was sentenced to three days in jail and a $60 fine.

 On August 25, 2008, Monday was presented with an American flag flown over Valley Forge National Historical Park in honor of his 1976 bicentennial flag rescue.
-Monday still has the flag he grabbed from the protesters that was presented to him on "Rick Monday Day", May 4, 1976, during a pregame ceremony at Wrigley Field by an executive of the Dodgers organization.
-He has been offered up to $1 million to sell it but has declined all offers.

-During a Dodger Stadium game on September 2, 2008, Monday was presented with a Peace On Earth Medallion and a medallion lapel pin by Patricia Kennedy, founder of the non-profit organization Step Up 4 Vets, for his actions.
+During a game at Dodger Stadium on September 2, 2008, Monday was presented with a Peace On Earth Medallion and a medallion lapel pin by Patricia Kennedy, founder of the non-profit organization Step Up 4 Vets, for his actions.

-1981 NLCS
+Blue Monday

-When Monday was mostly a utility player he played a role in the deciding Game 5 of the NLCS at Olympic Stadium in Montreal.
-Played on a Monday afternoon due to an earlier rain-out, he hit a two-out ninth-inning home run off the Expos' Steve Rogers that proved to be the difference in a 2–1 Dodgers victory.
-Monday's home run dashed what turned out to be the Expos' only chance at a pennant in their 36-year history in the National League representing Montreal.
-Even today, heartbroken Expos fans refer to the fifth game of the NLCS as "Blue Monday."
-According to “The Colorful Montreal Expos” episode of MLB Network Presents, Monday himself was left unaware of “Blue Monday” until he tried eating at a restaurant in Montreal with Steve Yeager during the Dodgers’ first road series in 1982 against the Expos and were asked by the manager to leave since six of the patrons were wanting to instigate a fight with him, with Monday commenting that “The winters are long in Montreal and they don’t forget anything” in response.
-Los Angeles went on to win the 1981 World Series, defeating the New York Yankees 4 games to 2.
+In the deciding Game 5 of the 1981 NLCS at Olympic Stadium in Montreal, Monday hit a two-out ninth-inning home run off the Expos' Steve Rogers.
+The Dodgers won 2–1.
+Heartbroken Expos fans have referred to the day as "Blue Monday."
+Monday and Steve Yeager were asked to leave a restaurant in Montreal in 1982 because, according to the manager, six of the patrons wanted to fight with Monday.

 Broadcasting career

 Soon after his retirement as a player, Monday became a broadcaster for the Dodgers.
-He began in 1985 by hosting the pregame show and calling play-by-play on cable TV.
+He began in 1985 by hosting the pre-game show and calling play-by-play on cable TV.
 From 1989 to 1992, Monday moved farther south to call San Diego Padres games alongside Jerry Coleman, replacing outgoing announcer Dave Campbell.
 He was also a sports anchor at KTTV for a time in the 1980s.
 In addition, he served as a color commentator for CBS-TV at the College World Series championship game in 1988.
-Monday rejoined the Dodgers in 1993, replacing Don Drysdale who died suddenly from a heart attack in his hotel room on a Dodger road trip in Montreal.
+Monday rejoined the Dodgers in 1993 after Don Drysdale's unexpected death from a heart attack in Montreal before a road game against the Expos.